 Jesús Moreno-Granados developed a concern for listening and sound from an early age, thanks to the contact with sound recording and reproduction tools and materials inherited from his father, Félix Moreno; who in life was radio amateur, music lover, systems analyst, and accountant.
-This first approach to audio-technologies was linked to the musical experiments he carried out in his early youth after being part of rock, pop, punk-rock, and art-rock bands from the local scene in Caracas such as Cassete, Aparato; Cocktail and Novolhiar; experiences after which they approached him alone to computer music and work with DAW platforms, analog electronic instruments and sound methodologies and aesthetics.
+This first approach to audio-technologies was linked to the musical experiments he carried out in his early youth after being part of rock, pop, punk-rock, and art-rock bands from the local scene in Caracas such as Cassete, Aparato; Cocktail and Novolhiar; experiences after which they approached him alone to computer music and production, work with analog electronic instruments and sound methodologies and aesthetics.
 In 2001, these approaches to experimental music and the artistic field of sound achieved a place in the development of his sculptural work with experimentation in the sculpture workshops of the “Armando Reverón” Institute in Caracas, Venezuela.
 There he began to elaborate – still in the making, and intuitively – a body of work in the field of the sound arts that at the time was questioning about the relations of sound with the object, the image and the space, and from which begins to specify more clear questions about the materiality and spatiality of sound.

 This relationship is evident in his special work “Compendium”, whose research and development approached Moreno-Granados to the works of Marcel Duchamp, Helio Oiticica, Cristian Marclay, Benoit Maubrey and other sound explorers.